WUSTL-Biol4220/home/labs/lab_12.md

 ### Maximum parsimony with MPBoot

 Finally, we will estimate the maximum parsimony tree for primate cytB using `mpboot`.
-The syntax is very similar to that for `iqtree`, except that parsimony methods do not have evolutionary models, so we do not specify the `-m` option
+The syntax is very similar to that for `iqtree2`, except that parsimony methods do not have evolutionary models, so we do not specify the `-m` option

 ```
 mpboot -s data/primates_and_galeopterus_cytb.fasta -bb 1000 -o Galeopterus_variegatus -pre output/primates-MP